SaltireSoul/bkup_rpimage/README.md

 ### File and folder exclusion from backup:

-You can exclude files and folders from backup by listing them at `exclude-files.txt` file.
+You can exclude files and folders from backup by listing them at `exclude-file.txt` file.
 You can use wildcards.

 * `dir` excludes a directory
 * `dir/*` backups a directory but excludes the content of it